felixle236/node-core/README.md

 }
 ```

-- Return error object [SystemError] with status code 400, this is logic handler.
+- Return error object [LogicalError] with status code 400, this is logic handler.
 ```
 Request:
 curl -X 'POST' \